shanmukhkoya/llm-cti-playground/README.md

 - **Future-Proof:** Uses the same Ollama CLI and API interface as larger models, making it easy to switch models without changing code.
 - **Expandable:** Once ready, you can upgrade seamlessly to stronger models like Mistral, Llama 3, or Phi.

+---

 ### How to Setup Ollama and Models

 1. **Install Ollama**

-Follow the official instructions at:
+Follow the official instructions:
 [https://ollama.com/download](https://ollama.com/download)

 2. **Pull TinyLLaMA**